Isorun Docs

 <query>Forwarded verbatim

-So https://run0123456789abcdef.isorun.ai/sb/p/8000/foo/bar?q=1 becomes a request to localhost:8000/foo/bar?q=1 inside the sandbox.
+So https://8000-run0123456789abcdef.isorun.app/foo/bar?q=1 becomes a request to localhost:8000/foo/bar?q=1 inside the sandbox.

-What works through the proxy
+What passes through the proxy

 • All HTTP methods.
-GET, POST, PUT, DELETE, PATCH — anything.
+GET, POST, PUT, DELETE, PATCH, anything.

 • Streaming responses.
 SSE, chunked encoding, etc. pass through without buffering.